THE LAMENT CONFIGURATION

 rapidly,

-as is expected, though there are a few collecters, who are interested
+as is expected, though there are a few collectors, who are interested

 in